Giannis and Thymios Retzos

-Giannis (1896 – March 5, 1930) and Thymios Retzos (1899 – March 5, 1930) were a duo of Greek brothers, notorious criminals and serial killers active during the interwar period in Epirus.
+Giannis (1896 – 5 March 1930) and Thymios Retzos (1899 – 5 March 1930) were a duo of Greek brothers, notorious criminals and serial killers active during the interwar period in Epirus.
 By the time they were arrested and executed in 1930, they had committed dozens of murders, robberies, kidnappings and thefts.

 Early crimes

 Both brothers originated from the small village of Anogeio, in Preveza.

 Giannis Retzos was born in 1896, while the younger brother, Thymios, was born in 1899.
 In 1917, while serving in the military in Ersekë, Giannis learned the identities of the men who had killed his father (he had disappeared in 1909, and it was revealed to be homicide after his skeleton was found in a hole).
 Wanting to avenge his death, he got in contact with Thymios, and both of them later hunted down and killed both men.

 After this, the Retzos, accompanied by several other accomplices, went into hiding in the mountains, where they terrorized locals until their 1924 arrest.
-Some of the crimes committed by them during this period included the kidnap-murders of Christos Papagiannopoulos, the merchant Fournaropoulos (held for a ransom of 2,000 drachmas), his son Panagiotopoulos (held for 4,000 drachmas) and the son of merchant Maramenos, held for 1,000,000 drachmas.
-According to newspapers at the time, until their capture, Retzos committed 47 murders, while according to The History of the Gendarmerie, the true number was closed to 82.
-Among the non-kidnap related murders was the gang's treasurer, Dimitris Bouzoukis, because he told the police about their crimes, as well as his life.
+Some of the crimes committed by them during this period included the kidnapping-murders of Christos Papagiannopoulos, the merchant Fournaropoulos (held for a ransom of 2,000 drachmas), his son Panagiotopoulos (held for 4,000 drachmas) and the son of merchant Maramenos, held for 1,000,000 drachmas.
+According to newspapers at the time, until their capture, Retzos committed 47 murders, while according to The History of the Gendarmerie, the true number was close to 82.
+Among the non-kidnapping-related murders was the gang's treasurer, Dimitris Bouzoukis, because he told the police about their crimes, as well as his life.
 Finally, the brothers killed two comrades, Stavros Sintoris and Kontogiorgis, before they were captured.

 Amnesty, and life in Ioannina

 After they were granted amnesty in 1924, Giannis and Thymios entered Ioannina in a festive atmosphere.
 According to contemporary newspapers and witness testimonies, when they entered the city, a whole crowd gathered to see the Retzos brothers, while the director of security and the then-marshal waited for them in a local inn.
 Both of them celebrated their amnesty by eating at a friend's house, and then partying until the late evening.

-The two brothers then settled in a two-story house, located near the gendarmerie's local administration building in the center of Ioannina, next to Col. Petsetakis, who was tasked with keeping watch over them.
+The two brothers then settled in a two-story house, located near the gendarmerie's local administration building in the centre of Ioannina, next to Col. Petsetakis, who was tasked with keeping watch over them.
 The Retzos brothers lived a very lavish life, and socialized with the city's high society.
-According to a complaint lodged by officer Michalis Goudas at a meeting in Parliament on December 10, 1926, the two brothers "served as semi-official police bodies of the State, assisting police and providing information".
+According to a complaint lodged by Officer Michalis Goudas at a meeting in Parliament on 10 December 1926, the two brothers "served as semi-official police bodies of the State, assisting police and providing information".

 In September 1924, Giannis Retzos married the daughter of a fellow gang member, who would later turn them in for their most famous crime.